 5. Experiment with your food

 You’ll notice that food timings, types and all sorts impact your glucose response and taking a scientific approach to this is vital to getting the most out of your CGM.
 Write everything down, many of the apps associated with the CGM allow you to do this, but if not, you can make use of the Training Peaks notes and integration.
 Alternatively, you and your athlete can simply share a cloud-based spreadsheet or document.
-Having a food diary is essential for making the most of the CGM, but care should be taken with athletes that have had a history of eating disorders.
+Having a food diary is essential for making the most of the CGM, but care should be taken with athletes who have had a history of eating disorders.

 Should I Tell My Athletes to Get One?